Private Attorneys General Act (PAGA)

 What is the Private Attorneys General Act?

-The PAGA, also known as the Private Attorneys General Act is a California law that gives private individuals the right to file a lawsuit on behalf of themselves and other employees for labor law violations in California.
+The Private Attorneys General Act (PAGA) is a California law that allows private individuals to file lawsuits on behalf of themselves and other employees for labor law violations.
+This act empowers employees to seek justice and civil penalties for violations of California’s labor laws, ensuring that employers are held accountable for their actions.

 What does the Private Attorneys General Act allow?

-- Failure to pay overtime: California law requires that employers pay overtime to non-exempt employees who work more than 8 hours a day or more than 40 hours a week.
+- Failure to Pay Overtime: Employers are required to pay overtime to non-exempt employees who work more than 8 hours a day or 40 hours a week.

 What should I do when filing a PAGA claim?